thachmai/thachmai.github.io/_posts/2015-01-28-learning-tips.md

 ## Memory

 There are two main types of memory: working memory and long term memory.
 You can think of working memory as slots that store things you can recall immediately.
 We only have around four of these slots in our brain.
-Long term memory is similar to a warehouse of your brain where you store past events, concepts and skills.
+On the other hand, long term memory is similar to a warehouse of your brain where you store past events, concepts and skills.
 Unlike working memory, the capacity of long term memory is immense; there doesn't seem to be a fixed limit for our long term memory.

 The tricky part about long term memory is that we do not get to choose what goes into your long term memory.
-In fact, I see learning as little more than an elaborate process to conceptualize and store some useful information in the long term memory.
+Your brain selects what to put into your long term memory automatically, we only have limited control over this process.
+Personally, I see learning as little more than an elaborate process to conceptualize and store some useful information in the long term memory.

 Your memory, just like your brain, is a living thing.
-New information in your memory must be used and recalled or it will fade away.
+Newly retained information must be used and recalled or it will fade away.
 Old information does not stay still, but it's being continuously re-evaluated and even possibly [rewritten](http://www.northwestern.edu/newscenter/stories/2014/02/how-your-memory-rewrites-the-past.html) by your brain!

 In order to effectively store the things you learn into long term memory, you can try some of the following techniques: